openshift/ci-docs/content/en/docs/how-tos/use-registries-in-build-farm.md

 #### Human Users
 Create a pull request to include a Rover group that you belong to as a subject in the rolebinding `qci-image-puller` in [the release repo](https://github.com/openshift/release/blob/master/clusters/app.ci/assets/admin_qci-image-puller_rbac.yaml).
 The change will be applied automatically to `app.ci` after merging.

-Provided that `oc` has logged into `app.ci`, we may pull images from QCI such as `quay-proxy.ci.openshift.org/openshift/ci:ci_ci-operator_latest` by the following commands:
+Provided that `oc` has logged in to `app.ci`, we may pull images from QCI such as `quay-proxy.ci.openshift.org/openshift/ci:ci_ci-operator_latest` by the following commands:

 ```console